enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 - Take Concurrent Versions System (CVS) as an example of what not to do; if in doubt, make the exact opposite decision.

-####Git is not Github!
+#### Git is not Github!
 ##### nor Bitbucket or any other web code hosting service or graphical interface.

 Remember, git is a decentralized version control system, that is, there is no principal copy of the repository!
 The repo on your computer has the same importance as the repos on your peers' laptops as well as that saved on a company server.

 Despite there are good reasons why it is so, in real-world collaborative software development, it is useful to have a copy of the repository that is conceptually the main one.
-For instance, that repository that will be the one officially published, say to install the code, or that one clones to start working on the project.
+For instance, the repository that will be the one officially published, say to install the code, or the one to be cloned to start working on the project.

 Services like Github and Bitbucket provide a code hosting service with a browser interface that allows developers to visually inspect and browse the repository together with its history.